rhd-gitops-example/services/automerge-example/README.md

 ## Standalone case

-Edit the four files in the 'templates' directory.
+Edit the files in the 'standalone/templates' directory.

 - In `automerge-task.yaml` replace `YOUR_DOCKER_HUB_ID` with your DockerHub id.
 - In `git-resource.yaml` replace `YOUR_GITHUB_ID` with your GitHub id.